Guppy16/pi-gamez/README.md

     - [Using Wii U Pro Controller with adaptor reddit thread](https://www.reddit.com/r/linux_gaming/comments/6ce02l/using_the_wii_u_pro_controller_with_adaptor_on/)
 ### Other Nintendo Controllers

-- Note that it alsblueo seems that a Switch controller can't be connected yet as mentioned on this [reddit thread](https://www.reddit.com/r/linux_gaming/comments/98xkt9/wiiu_pro_controllers_dont_work/).
+- Note that it also seems that a Switch controller can't be connected yet as mentioned on this [reddit thread](https://www.reddit.com/r/linux_gaming/comments/98xkt9/wiiu_pro_controllers_dont_work/).
 - However [this reddit thread](https://www.reddit.com/r/wiiu/comments/f5cn77/wii_u_pro_controller_in_linux/) suggests that there is a `hid-nintendo` driver which can connect to the switch controller.
 - The last resort is to use the Mayflash adpater which can connect to any remote